signj117/jubilant-waffle/README.md

 ```
 *You must enter this command on a single line.
 It is split onto different lines here for clarity.*

-### Detailed API usage
+## Detailed API usage

-These examples use the Linux [cURL](https://curl.haxx.se/docs/manpage.html) command to demonstrate use of the Jenkins API:
+*These examples use the [cURL](https://curl.haxx.se/docs/manpage.html) command to demonstrate use of the Jenkins API.
+If not using cURL, check the documentation for your client / language on how to submit HTTP POST requests that require authentication, similar to what's described here.*

+### Making a HTTP POST request with authentication

 ```
 curl -X POST -k
 ```

-*If not using cURL, check the documentation for your client / language on how to submit HTTP POST requests similar to what's described here.*

 The -X POST option ensures the request is send as an HTTP POST (not a GET).